Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Diagnostic methods for the inverse cascade

-The variables are interpreted in the same fashion as above with respect to the coherent (index $c$) and residual (index $r$) contributions.
-We will conduct a profound analysis of the thinning effects for both parts in section \ref{section5_3}.
+The variables are interpreted in the same fashion as above for the total field but now with respect to the coherent (index $c$) and residual (index $r$) contributions.
+We present an analysis of the thinning effects in section \ref{section6_2}, for which $Z_{SR,c/r}^{[b]}$, $Z_{DSR,c/r}^{[b]}$, $Z_{VGS,c/r}^{[b]}$ and their corresponding angles $\delta \alpha^{[b]}_{c/r}$, $\delta \beta^{[b]}_{c/r}$ are the relevant quantities measuring the thinning tendencies of purely coherent and residual parts, respectively.